MaksymPylypenko/Google-scraper/README.md

 ## Other issues
 * Some links to original images are deleted.
-* Very large images are sometimes cropped to 1x1 ratio.
+* Google sometimes crops very large images to 1x1 ratio.
 This may break a full screen view, because the gallery requires original width & height during the initialization.